-The scope and duration of such a temporary reintroduction of border control at the internal borders is limited in time and should be restricted to the bare minimum needed to respond to the threat in question.
-Reintroducing border control at the internal border should only ever be used as a measure of last resort.
+The scope and duration of reintroduced border control should be restricted to the bare minimum needed to respond to the threat in question.
+Reintroducing border control at the internal border should only be used as a measure of last resort.

 Current Temporarily Reintroduced Border Controls

 Finland (12 July – 25 July 2021; 19 July – 25 July 2021)

 Coronavirus COVID-19; until 18 July 2021: internal borders with the Netherlands, Belgium, Spain, Greece, Latvia, Liechtenstein, Luxembourg, Norway, Portugal, France, Sweden, Denmark and Estonia; as of 19 July 2021: internal borders with the Netherlands, Belgium, Spain, Greece, Latvia, Liechtenstein, Luxembourg, Malta, Norway, Portugal, France, Slovenia, Sweden, Denmark and Estonia

 * Denmark expects to lift the COVID-19 related restrictions at all internal borders as soon as the situation allows for it.